mdx-workshop/mdx-submissions21/paper.md

 We further replace each LightSAFT block with a TFC-TDF block in the encoder, to reduce the number of parameters.
 A TFC-TDF block has fewer parameters than the LightSAFT block because it does not have to generate $|S_L|$ latent source.
 We call this advanced one LightSAFT-Net+.
-Although LightSAFT+ has fewer parameters, it performs better than the existing models posted as the MDX challenge comparison.
+Although LightSAFT-Net+ has fewer parameters, it performs better than the LightSAFT-Net posted as the MDX challenge comparison.

 # Experiments
 ## Model Configuration
 To fairly compare the number of parameters and performance, we follow the configurations of @choi:2020.
 The $|S_L|$ is 16 and $d_k$ is 24.
-Those are the same as the original LaSAFT's configuration ($ Table 1).
+Those are the same as the original LaSAFT-Net's configuration ($ Table 1).
-It is less than half of the number of the original LaSAFT's parameters.
+It is less than half of the number of the LaSAFT-Net's parameters.
 We trained our proposed model by minimizing the mean squared error between the target's short-Time Fourier Transformation (STFT) and the model's output.
 For data augmentation, we generated the mixtures by mixing the different track's sources.